elmtree-askmo/cloudcannon-app/content/learn/psychology/what-age-range-does-the-preoperational-stage-cover-and-what-are-some-key-cognitive-milestones-during-this-period.md

 url: /learn/psychology/questions/what-age-range-does-the-preoperational-stage-cover-and-what-are-some-key-cognitive-milestones-during-this-period
 score: -1.0
 related_article1:
-    id: 167953
+    id: 167960
-    title: How does role-playing in make-believe play contribute to a child's social interaction skills?
+    title: >-
+        What is irreversibility, and how does it limit a child's understanding of processes and actions?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-roleplaying-in-makebelieve-play-contribute-to-a-childs-social-interaction-skills
+    url: /learn/psychology/questions/what-is-irreversibility-and-how-does-it-limit-a-childs-understanding-of-processes-and-actions
 related_article2:
-    id: 167959
+    id: 167951
+    title: >-
-    title: How does centration affect a child's ability to consider multiple aspects of a situation?
+        How does representational thought manifest in a child's ability to think about past and future events?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-centration-affect-a-childs-ability-to-consider-multiple-aspects-of-a-situation
+    url: /learn/psychology/questions/how-does-representational-thought-manifest-in-a-childs-ability-to-think-about-past-and-future-events
 related_article3:
-    id: 167954
+    id: 167951
-    title: What is transductive reasoning, and how does it affect a child's understanding of causality?
+    title: >-
+        How does representational thought manifest in a child's ability to think about past and future events?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-transductive-reasoning-and-how-does-it-affect-a-childs-understanding-of-causality
+    url: /learn/psychology/questions/how-does-representational-thought-manifest-in-a-childs-ability-to-think-about-past-and-future-events
 related_article4:
-    id: 167955
+    id: 167952
-    title: How does egocentrism limit a child's ability to understand perspectives different from their own?
+    title: >-
+        In what ways do children use symbolic representation in make-believe play?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-egocentrism-limit-a-childs-ability-to-understand-perspectives-different-from-their-own
+    url: /learn/psychology/questions/in-what-ways-do-children-use-symbolic-representation-in-makebelieve-play
 related_article5:
-    id: 167956
+    id: 167957
-    title: What is magical thinking, and how does it influence a child's perception of reality?
+    title: >-
+        How do children attribute lifelike qualities to inanimate objects through animism?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-magical-thinking-and-how-does-it-influence-a-childs-perception-of-reality
+    url: /learn/psychology/questions/how-do-children-attribute-lifelike-qualities-to-inanimate-objects-through-animism
 ---

 &nbsp;